Mobile SDK

 -

-Region or Environment: The location in the world where your CXone deployment is hosted.
+Region or Environment: The location in the world where your CXone Mpower deployment is hosted.
 This can be: Australia (AU1), Canada (CA1), Europe (EU1), Japan (JP1), North America (NA1), or United Kingdom (UK1).
-The developer must use the same region where your CXone system is hosted, otherwise the chat connection is rejected.
+The developer must use the same region where your CXone Mpower system is hosted, otherwise the chat connection is rejected.

 -